Bwatiye

 - Youth Leadership Roles

-- Youth are taking on leadership roles in community development and cultural initiatives, driving positive change.
+- Youth are increasingly taking on leadership roles within the community, participating in local governance and cultural organizations to drive change and innovation.

 - Innovation And Startups